Diet in diabetes: Timing of meals

 For people with diabetes, healthy eating is not simply a matter of what one eats, but also when one eats.
-For insulin dependent diabetics, when they eat depends on their blood sugar level and the type of insulin they take (i.e.: long-, medium- or quick-acting insulin).
+For people with insulin-dependent diabetes, when they eat depends on their blood sugar level and the type of insulin they take (i.e.: long-, medium- or quick-acting insulin).
 If patients check their blood glucose at bedtime and find that it is low, for example below 6 millimoles per liter (108 mg/dL), it is advisable that they take some long-acting carbohydrate before retiring to bed to prevent night-time hypoglycemia.
 Night sweats, headaches, restless sleep, and nightmares can be a sign of nocturnal hypoglycemia, and patients should consult their doctor for adjustments to their insulin routine if they find that this is the case.
 Another possible sign of nocturnal hypoglycemia is morning hyperglycemia, which actually occurs in response to blood sugar getting too low at night.
 This is called the Somogyi effect.

 In relation to type 2 diabetes, eating most food earlier in the day may be associated with lower levels of overweight, obesity and other factors that reduce the risk of developing type 2 diabetes.
 The ADA notes that several studies have shown benefit of intermittent fasting on blood sugar control.
 However, these studies were relatively small and short in duration and further study is warranted.
 There were also different protocols for fasting which makes comparisons across studies more difficult.